 - Find an activity you enjoy

 How likely are you to regularly exercise or do physical activity if you don’t enjoy it?
 Probably not very likely.
-Finding a physical activity that you actually like doing can be a great way to add movement to your day.
+Finding a physical activity you like doing can be a great way to add movement to your day.
 For example, if you like spending time in the water, you may find that swimming or water aerobics are enjoyable activities.
-If you like spending time outside, try going for a bike ride or taking a walk.
-These activities are also low-impact, so they’re gentle on knees.
+If you like spending time outside, try riding a bike or walking.
+These activities are also low-impact, so they’re gentle on the knees.

 - Add movement to sedentary activities